- Support & Advice

 I’d like to find a way to use my experiences to help people who are in similar circumstances.
 I’d love to get involved in volunteering when I’m well enough.
 Maybe helping out at recovery cafes or something like that.

-I’d say Claire [Waverley Care’s Community Projects Manager in Glasgow].
+I’d say Claire [Waverley Care’s Senior Manager for the West of Scotland].
 I feel as if she’s been hugely supportive since I’ve been here.